Old Town becomes New Chinatown

 ‘Generative Erasure: a Painting’, Brief by Professor Perry Kulper

 I chose Dark Pond by Kooning because that is how I see Old Town today, DARK.
 The streets are empty except for the homeless and very few tourists and/or residents.
-For ten weeks, I walked and photograph and video taped Old Town.
-It is a homeless heaven right now.
+For ten weeks, I walked, photograph and videotaped Old Town.
+It is a homeless heaven right now (Winter 2021).

 My erasure is about dreaming of a New Chinatown (Old Town is the historic district current name).
 I have learned a lot about the history of Asians in America this week due to a mass shooting in Atlanta where six Asian women were killed.
 I have also learned, via a Channel 8 News Report, that the Asians left Portland Chinatown because they did not feel safe.
 As the area emerges from a dark pond to a bright Lantern, I hope Portland encourages the celebration of all cultures and help the homeless find their light.